-The raster table, created as SDE_RAS<raster_column_id> in the Informix database, stores a record for each image stored in a raster column.
-The raster_column_id column is assigned by ArcSDE whenever a raster column is created in the database.
-A record for each raster column in the database is stored in the ArcSDE RASTER_COLUMNS system table maintained in the sde user's schema.
+The raster table, created as SDE_RAS<raster_column_id> in the Oracle database, stores a record for each image stored in a raster column.
+The raster_column_id is assigned by ArcSDE whenever a raster column is created in the database.
+A record for each raster column in the database is stored in the ArcSDE RASTER_COLUMNS system table maintained in the SDE user's schema.

 NAME DATA TYPE NULL?

-raster_id integer not null
+raster_id NUMBER(38) NOT NULL

-raster_flags integer null
+raster_flags NUMBER(38) NULL

-description varchar(65) null
+description VARCHAR2(65) NULL

-Raster description table schema (SDE RAS <raster column id>)
+Raster description table schema (SDE_RAS<raster_column_id>)

-• raster_id (SE_INTEGER_TYPE)-the primary key of the raster table and unique sequential identifier of each image stored in the raster table

-- raster_flags (SE_INTEGER_TYPE)-a bitmap set according to the characteristics of a stored image - description (SE_STRING_TYPE)-a text description of the image (not implemented at ArcSDE 8.3)
+- raster_id (SE_INTEGER_TYPE)-The primary key of the raster table and unique sequential identifier of each image stored in the raster table - raster_flags (SE_INTEGER_TYPE)-A bitmap set according to the characteristics of a stored image - description (SE_STRING_TYPE)-A text description of the image (not implemented at ArcSDE 8.1)